CarlZeidler/Portfolio/Doodlefall/Readme.md

 </details>

 ### Gravity-based gameplay
 The actual gameplay in the game is as simple as can be.
 Since the ball is rolling down on a board, all you have to do is tilt your phone to control how it rolls.
-The script for handling this simply takes the input from the gyro and then updates the gravity in the game's physics engine based on the gyro's output.
+The script for handling this simply takes the input from the gyro and then updates the gravity in the game's physics engine.

 <details>
   <summary>The gyroinput script</summary>